Stoyan-Asenov-STMN/omaha-client/doc/Omaha3SourceOrganization.md

 omaha\
-        enterprise\             Produces GoogleUpdate.adm, an optional file that can be used by system administrators to manage Omaha via Group Policy. installers\             Produces GoogleUpdateSetup.exe, the meta-installer, using a set of Python scripts to generate the Omaha tarball and merging it with mi_exe_stub.exe.
+        enterprise\             Produces GoogleUpdate.adm, an optional file that can be used by system administrators to manage Omaha via Group Policy. installers\             Produces DentalWingsUpdateSetup.exe, the meta-installer, using a set of Python scripts to generate the Omaha tarball and merging it with mi_exe_stub.exe.
 (This build step also produces some of the Code Red files.)